bmarwane/chrome-multi-touch-zoom/README.md

 This is a fork of: https://github.com/bmarwane/chrome-multi-touch-zoom

-I just updated the extension to work with manifest v3 and v2 is going to be deprecated soon!
+I just updated the extension to work with manifest v3 as v2 is going to be deprecated soon!

 # Installation